morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 -
 The Bad:

 - A lot of bad here.
-I'll update the list at some point as I have time.

 Recommendation: AVOID adapters based on this chipset.
 You will be disappointed.